robenkleene/design-references/cinema-4d/cinema-4d-window-management.md

 # Cinema 4D Window Management

 - `Panel > New View Panel`: Create a new floating window
-- `F5` / `Toggle Active View` (icon in upper right of viewport): Split to four view panels
 - The `Cameras` menu has the various camera options like `Perspective`, `Top`, etc...
 - Views, these are actually four different views that can be configured to be different camera views, the below are just the defaults
     - `F1`: Default camera
     - `F2`: Perspective
     - `F3`: Right
     - `F4`: Front

-- Setup other arrangements (like two views side-by-side) under `Panel > Arrangement`
+## Splits
+- `Panel > Arrangement`: Choose a split view setup
 - It's not clear whether there's another way to close a view besides choosing another option under `Panel > Arrangement`
+- `F5` / `Toggle Active View` (icon in upper right of viewport): Toggle between a split view and a single active view

 ## Tabs